signum-network/CIPs/README.md

 Having a CIP listed here doesn't guarantee it is an accepted standard until its status becomes Final or Active.

-## Burstcoin Capability Improvement Proposals
+## Signum Capability Improvement Proposals

 | Number                              | Layer                 | Title                                                 | Owner         | Type          | Status   |
 | ----------------------------------- | --------------------- | ----------------------------------------------------- | ------------- | ------------- | -------- |